western marsh marigold elkslip 350x303 The Great Elkslip Experiment Part I

 Young Calthus leptosepala aka mountain marsh marigold.

-“Here we could choose our seasons.
+After stating that marsh marigold is probably best in early spring, Gibbons describes the high country like this: “Here we could choose our seasons.
 Out on the bare knolls it was early summer.
 In the meadow at the foot of the snowbank it was late spring.
 Only a few feet away, at the melting edge of the snowfield, it was earliest spring.
 I gathered my Caltha just as the first leaves were being uncovered by the melting snow.”

-It’s a good point, eloquently put, for I do find many of my high country wild edibles at various stages of growth depending where they are located.
+It’s a good point, eloquently stated, for I do find many of my high country wild edibles at various stages of growth depending where they are located.
 One has no choice but to conclude that this expands foraging possibilities for high country dwellers.
 Awesome!

 Elevation-Specific Foraging